 - Add meatballs, kale and beans to pot then stir in parsley to finish.

-Variations on this Healthy Italian Wedding Soup
+Variations on Italian Wedding Soup

 - Add ditalini, orzo or acini de pepe instead of beans.
 After the water has been added and brought to a boil, add the pasta and cook until al dente, about 7 minutes.